-Temp and contract placements continue to be a source of growing revenue for many members of our split placement network.
-Even if your firm doesn’t have a dedicated temp division, you can still fill contract roles.
-While the fee may seem meager compared to a hefty fee on a permanent placement’s yearly salary, the monthly fee for a temp/contract worker adds up, and adds to your bottom line.
-Read the rest of this entry »
+Contract placements continue to be a source of growing revenue for many NPAworldwide members who are looking for dependable residual income.
+Even if your firm doesn’t have a dedicated temp/contract division, you can still fill contract roles.
+At first glace, you might think the smaller fees are not worth it, compared to a hefty fee on a permanent placement’s yearly salary, but monthly fees for a contract worker can quickly add up, and adds to your bottom line.

 Clients have come to rely on recruiters to provide top quality temp/contract candidates that meet their specific needs within a specified time limit – whether due to a merger, a project, or maternity leave.
 If they really like your candidate, a contract role can also lead to a permanent placement in the long run.

 Contract roles are a win-win-win for clients, candidates and recruiters.
 For your clients, contract staffing is cost-effective: they can eliminate many salary and benefits expenses and do not create a long-term financial commitment.
 For recruiters, and can also be cost-effective in terms of the amount of time spent on a hire, as the hiring process for contract employees is typically a lot quicker than permanent / direct hires.
 For candidates, there is often less competition, a higher rate of pay for skilled workers, and flexibility in terms of time off, hours worked, and duties performed.